-In ancient Greece and Rome, four personality types were recognized: Melancholic, Choleric, Sanguine and Phlegmatic.
+Hippocrates, Ancient Greece and Rome recognized four personality types: Melancholic, Choleric, Sanguine and Phlegmatic.
 Melancholics tend towards black moods and deep reflection; cholerics are goal-orientated and analytic; sanguine people are sociable and impulsive; and phlegmatics are unassuming and intuitive.

 Introvert or Extravert (I or E)